-Challenge criteria: A book with an eccentric character
+Challenge criteria: A book about an immigrant or refugee

 This post comes as part of my role as a #BroodingYAHero Street Team member, the #BroodyBFFs.

 Because I am a very unabashedly basic human, some of my favourite books are contemporary.
 While I do really enjoy some fantasy fiction and really love me some historical fiction, there’s no better for me than stories that involve people facing current issues.

 It’s just a small story really, about among other things: a girl, some words, an accordionist, some fanatical Germans, a Jewish fist-fighter, and quite a lot of thievery. . . .